Johnson: Anyone who thinks I lied about lockdown parties is ‘out of their mind’ - NewsBreak

 The Privileges Committee has been sifting through a mound of written evidence handed over by Rishi Sunak’s Downing Street.

-If the committee rules Mr Johnson did lie to Parliament and a suspension of more than 10 sitting days is approved by the House of Commons, he could face a challenging by-election in his Uxbridge and South Ruislip seat.
+If the committee rules Mr Johnson did lie to Parliament and a suspension of more than 10 sitting days is approved, he could face a challenging by-election in his Uxbridge and South Ruislip seat.

-Also in the extracts released ahead of the full broadcast of the interview with his former culture secretary, Mr Johnson claims “it is literally true that Brexit helped save lives” with the vaccine rollout.

-The claim, which comes amid signs that Brexit support is waning around the third anniversary of the UK leaving the European Union, is contested.

 Comments / 0